mahmoudzahran01/genome-assembly-project/README.md

 ### Memory Considerations
 - For full-sized datasets, increase memory allocation (192GB+ recommended)
 - When processing the complete *Scincus mitranus* dataset, increase runtime to 48+ hours
+- Annotation with BRAKER and InterProScan requires significant memory (256GB recommended)

 ### Output Visualization
 - GFA files can be directly loaded into Bandage for visualization
 - Use the `make_gfa.py` script to convert contig layouts to GFA format
+- Gene annotations can be visualized with genome browsers like IGV or JBrowse

 ## Acknowledgments